lEthDev/Perun/README.md

 In this Git you will find a proof of concept implementation of the Perun Channels.
 The goal of this project is to build a decentralized trustless payment network, which runs offline, fast and cheap based on top of the Ethereum Blockchain.

-The current version is not a stable release yet.
-We do not recomend to use this software to send real Ether, since this is still ongoing development.
+We are currently working on release 0.2 but we do not recomend to use this software to send real Ether, since this is still ongoing development.

 ## Release 0.1 (Basic Channel Support)
 This realease includes 3 solidity contracts: